Slavislav/Playwright-mcp/SUT-Overview-Generator/SUT-Overview-Generation-Prompt.md

 ### Phase 1: Initial System Analysis
 - Navigate to the target URL
-- Capture initial page state and structure
+- Analyze page state and structure using Playwright snapshots
 - Document login page elements and authentication flow
 - Perform login with provided credentials
 - Analyze post-login dashboard and navigation structure